 - Pressurized nitrous oxide cartridge

-Some coffee roasters sell a specific cold brew blend that has been created with this brewing method in mind.
-Or you can use a rich, full-bodied coffee like a Colombian dark roast.
+You have total flexibility over what beans to use and some coffee roasters sell a specific cold brew blend that’s been created with this brewing method in mind.
+Or, if you’re not sure where to start, you can use a rich, full-bodied coffee like a Colombian dark roast.

 Your cold brew coffee concentrate is now ready to go.
 It just needs to be mixed in a 1:1 ratio with water when you’re ready to make your nitro homebrew coffee.

-Minikegs are quite expensive.
-But, when it comes to making nitro cold brew, they have a couple of big benefits over using a glass jar and whipped cream dispenser:
+The main downside is that they’re quite expensive.
+But, when it comes to making nitro cold brew, they have a couple of big benefits over the simple glass jar and whipped cream dispenser:

 They’re super easy to use too.
 Once you’ve made your cold brew, you simply fill the keg and place the whole thing in the fridge.
 To turn it into nitro coffee, make sure there is a nitrous oxide cartridge installed (same as you would use in the whipped cream dispenser), and pull the lever like a draught beer.

-By reducing contact with oxygen, the nitro coffee dispenser preserves the rich coffee flavors.
-As they’re specifically designed for this purpose, they work much better than a random container and whipped cream dispenser.
+By reducing contact with oxygen, mini kegs preserve the rich coffee flavors.
+As they’re specifically designed for this purpose, they work much better than a random glass container and whipped cream dispenser.

-However, they are vastly more expensive.
+However, they’re vastly more expensive.
 So they’re really only worth the investment if you plan on making a lot of nitro cold brew coffee at home.

 But their exact method was kept a secret for as long as they could.